Avcatalin/think-cell-template/README.md

 Use "npm install" to install dependencies.

-## Install live-server for a local development server:
+## Install lite-server for a local development server:

-Use "npm install live-server --save-dev" to run the project locally.
+Use "npm install lite-server --save-dev" to run the project locally.

 ## Start the project: